-Mr. Ahmad is the Founder and Managing Partner of Caravanserai Partners LLC, a merchant banking firm focused on M&A and sovereign advisory, strategic capital raising, and private equity transactions, which he established in 2017.
-Previously, Mr. Ahmad served at Citigroup Inc., where he was Vice Chairman, Institutional Clients Group, since joining the firm in 2010, and held a number of senior leadership roles, including Co-Head of Global Asset Managers group from 2016 to 2017 and Chief Operating Officer of the Global Corporate and Investment Banking division.
-Before Citigroup, Mr. Ahmad held senior roles at Standard Chartered, J.P.
+Mr. Ahmad is the Founder and Managing Partner of Caravanserai Partners LLC, a merchant banking boutique focused on M&A and sovereign advisory, strategic capital raising, and private equity transactions, which he established in 2017.
+Previously, Mr. Ahmad served at Citigroup Inc., where he was Vice Chairman, Institutional Clients Group, since joining the firm in 2010, and held a number of senior leadership roles, including Co-Head of Global Asset Managers group, Global Head of Sovereign Wealth Funds group, and Chief Operating Officer of the Global Corporate and Investment Banking division.
+Before Citigroup, Mr. Ahmad held senior roles at J.P.
 Morgan and Credit Suisse, among other firms.
-He also serves as a Senior Advisor (US) for CPP Investments, a global investment organization that invests the assets of Canada Pension Plan.
+Since 2017, he also served as a Senior Advisor to a number of asset management firms, including Actis, an emerging markets focused alternative asset firm, Muzinich & Co., a corporate credit manager, and CPP Investments, a global investment organization that invests the assets of Canada Pension Plan.